On The Landscape of Spoken Language Models: A Comprehensive Survey: Training Strategies

 \subsubsection{Chat SLM training}

-In addition to the general post-training methods mentioned above, an important specific application setting that is gaining attention is chat \slms, which require carefully curated training data and tailored training strategies.
+In addition to the general post-training methods mentioned above, an important specific application setting that is gaining attention is conversational or chat \slms, which require carefully curated training data and tailored training strategies.
 The development of chat \slms\ has involved two main directions: (1) building a speech-aware text LM based on a text LM with chat capabilities, and (2) creating a pure speech LM or a speech+text LM that can handle speech-input-to-speech-output conversations.
 For (1), one approach is to use a more powerful text LLM to generate text-based conversations centered around a speech recording and use this pseudo-conversation data to fine-tune the \slm~\citep{chu2023qwen}.
 For (2), a common approach is to use a TTS system to generate speech conversation data from text datasets~\citep{zhang2023speechgpt, defossezmoshi}.
-If available, real speech conversation data can be used to provide more natural, spontaneous behaviors—--such as pauses and interruptions--—that occur in real conversations, though such data is often noisier and requires careful preprocessing~\citep{defossezmoshi}. \Cref{sec:duplex} addresses conversational SLMs in greater detail.
+If available, real speech conversation data can be used to provide more natural, spontaneous behaviors—--such as pauses and interruptions--—that occur in real conversations, though such data is often noisier and requires careful preprocessing~\citep{defossezmoshi}.
+Recent efforts have included post-training conversational SLMs with tool-usage capabilities to enhance response accuracy~\citep{arora2025streamraginstantaccurate}. \Cref{sec:duplex} addresses conversational SLMs in greater detail.